christoobia1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-shell script that creates a file and adds a content
+redirects the output of a command into a file